-The 2018 RLCAA will recognize the work of a promising Western North Carolina-based poet, playwright, or graphic novelist.
-Interested authors are invited to apply online by December 1 for the January through December 2018 award period.
+The RLCAA recognizes the work of a promising Western North Carolina-based writers (including poets, playwrights, and graphic novelists).
+Interested authors are invited to apply online during the annual application cycle (2018 TBA).

 The recipient will receive the following:

 • a private research carrel in Ramsey Library

 • a courtesy faculty appointment for one year that will include access to university resources (library, gym, etc.)

 • a parking pass for the length of the appointment

 • a visitor printing card